Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 1 Maret 2026 16.39.25 UTC
+- WIB: Minggu, 1 Maret 2026 17.37.03 UTC
-- WITA: Minggu, 1 Maret 2026 17.39.25 UTC
+- WITA: Minggu, 1 Maret 2026 18.37.03 UTC
-- WIT: Minggu, 1 Maret 2026 18.39.25 UTC
+- WIT: Minggu, 1 Maret 2026 19.37.03 UTC

 Kutipan Inspiratif:
-"Only a true best friend can protect you from your immortal enemies."
+"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."

-Kategori: friendship
+Kategori: inspirational